-Read about Mindful Birthing in Mindful Magazine and Greater Good Magazine
+Read about Mindful Birthing in Mindful Magazine and Greater Good Magazine.

-- 2014: “The Mind In Labor: Effects of Mind/Body Training on Childbirth Appraisals and Pain Medication Use During Labor” [abstract] in the The Journal of Alternative and Complementary Medicine.
+- 2014: “The Mind In Labor: Effects of Mind/Body Training on Childbirth Appraisals and Pain Medication Use During Labor” [abstract] in the The Journal of Alternative and Complementary Medicine

-2014: “Mindfulness-Based Childbirth and Parenting (MBCP): A health promotion model for childbirth education?” in the Journal of Child and Family Studies
+- 2014: “Mindfulness-Based Childbirth and Parenting (MBCP): A health promotion model for childbirth education?” in the International Journal of Birth & Parent Education

-2014: Mindfulness-Based Treatment Approaches: Clinicians guide to evidence base and applications (2nd ed.)
+- 2014: Mindfulness-Based Treatment Approaches: Clinicians guide to evidence base and applications (2nd ed.)
 Bardacke, N. & Duncan, L. (2014).
 Mindfulness-based childbirth and parenting: Cultivating inner resources for the transition to parenthood and beyond.
 In R. Baer (Ed.), Mindfulness-based treatment approaches: Clinicians guide to evidence base and applications (2nd ed.).
 London, UK: Elsevier.